 Protests over identity cards and economic anguish once again have shown that – by themselves – neither street action nor breathless rhetoric from full-time activists or outside commentators can overcome the basic structural underpinnings of informal, patronage based social and economic networks.

-TransConflict is pleased to present a selection of articles published during November, plus updates from the Global Coalition for Conflict Transformation.
+TransConflict is pleased to present a selection of articles published during February, plus updates from the Global Coalition for Conflict Transformation.

 TransConflict is pleased to present the fifth part of a chapter of “Confronting the Yugoslav controversies – a scholars’ initiative”, entitled “Independence and the Fate of Minorities (1991-1992).”